Metaminds-BankWebApp/Bank-Web-App-backend/README.md

 Public Customer flow:
 - Use publicCustomerId from /api/auth/me.
-- Call public customer application and financial endpoints with that ID.
+- Make relevant [functionality] with permit with that ID.

 Bank Officer flow:
 - Use officerId from /api/auth/me.